-Phosphocreatine (the phosphorylated form of Creatine) provides the means of regenerating small quantities of ATP extremely rapidly, so boosting short duration activities.
-Muscles are much less prone to fatigue and the capacity to undertake strenuous exercise is increased.
-Activities such as repetition weight training, short sprints, repeated bounding and jumping are all enhanced and therefore the quality of training increases which feeds into higher competitive performances.
-Studies made with middle distance athletes also seem to indicate improvement.
+Phosphocreatine (the phosphorylated form of Creatine) provides the means of regenerating small quantities of ATP rapidly, so boosting short-duration activities.
+Muscles are much less prone to fatigue, and the capacity to undertake strenuous exercise is increased.
+Activities such as repetition weight training, short sprints, repeated bounding and jumping are all enhanced and therefore, the quality of training increases which feeds into higher competitive performances.
+Studies made with middle-distance athletes also seem to indicate improvement.

-If you were to survey athletes you would find that there would be a wide variation in creatine content with some athletes having as little as three grams per kilogram of muscle, especially vegetarians and those people who are less active in sport.
-Those with low creatine content may be at a disadvantage since creatine has been described as the oil of the muscle engine that makes the muscle work more efficiently.
-Since very few athletes are at the top end of the scale (4.5-5g/kg) supplementation will help to increase the creatine content in the muscles.
+If you were to survey athletes, you would find that there would be a wide variation in creatine content with some athletes having as little as three grams per kilogram of muscle, especially vegetarians and those people who are less active in the sport.
+Those with low creatine content may be at a disadvantage since Creatine has been described as the muscle engine's oil that makes the muscle work more efficiently.
+Since very few athletes are at the top end of the scale (4.5-5g/kg), supplementation will increase the creatine content in the muscles.

-Much of the early work was based on supplementing creatine in five gram doses, four times a day for five days, then using two to three grams per day to maintain the enhanced levels.
-Studies based upon this level of supplementation observed rises in muscle creatine that resulted in an increased power output of about 5 - 7 per cent, presumably due to enhanced phosphocreatine levels.
-Manufacturers will claim significant increases in performances but in my experience, the increases are varied, from no effect at all to very significant increases.
+Much of the early work was based on supplementing creatine in five-gram doses, four times a day for five days, then using two to three grams per day to maintain the enhanced levels.
+Studies based upon this level of supplementation observed rises in muscle creatine, resulting in an increased power output of about 5 - 7%, presumably due to enhanced phosphocreatine levels.
+Manufacturers will claim significant increases in performances, but in my experience, the improvements are varied, from no effect at all to very substantial gains.

-Those at the bottom end of natural creatine muscle content will benefit the most whereas those at the upper end of the scale will have no benefit since it appears impossible to increase very high levels of creatine in the muscle.
+Those at the bottom end of natural creatine muscle content will benefit the most.
+In contrast, those at the upper end of the scale will have no benefit since it appears impossible to increase very high levels of creatine in the muscle.
 Perhaps those athletes who eat very low amounts (or none) of fish and meat will be the ones who benefit the most.
 Vegetarians who supplement with creatine may experience significant improvements.
-Athletes in the explosive events (sprints, jumps, throws) are likely to experience the most improvement but in the middle distance events in which phosphocreatine plays a small but important role the benefit of creatine supplementation has yet to be finally established.
-Latest research points to the body being unable to absorb large amounts of creatine into the muscle and it appears that five gram intakes will largely find their way into the urine rather than into the muscle.
+Athletes in the explosive events (sprints, jumps, throws) are likely to experience the most improvement but in the middle-distance events in which phosphocreatine plays a small but important role the benefit of creatine supplementation has yet to be finally established.
+Latest research points to the body being unable to absorb large amounts of creatine into the muscle and it appears that five-gram intakes will find their way into the urine rather than into the muscle.

-It is now recommended that two to three gram intakes four times a day for 10 days will lead to less being eliminated in the urine, or a regime of three gram twice a day for 20 days may he equally beneficial.
-After such 'loading' intakes, a maintenance dose of perhaps only two gram per day is needed.
+It is now recommended that two to three-gram intakes four times a day for ten days will lead to less being eliminated in the urine, or a regime of three gram twice a day for 20 days may be equally beneficial.
+After such 'loading' intakes, a maintenance dose of perhaps only two-gram per day is needed.
 For best effects, creatine should not be taken all year round and periods of no supplementation should be included in the annual cycle.
 To bring about a rapid elevation in the muscle creatine content, supplementation is best taken either before or after training itself.
-At other times of the day creatine should be co-ingested with a source of carbohydrate that is effective in elevating blood insulin levels, e.g. a Mars bar.
-There appears to be no long term effect in taking creatine supplements although it must be pointed out that the longest study, thus far is for only one-and-a-half' years.
+At other times of the day, creatine should be co-ingested with a source of carbohydrate that is effective in elevating blood insulin levels, e.g. a Mars bar.
+There appears to be no long-term effect in taking creatine supplements although it must be pointed out that the longest study, thus far is for only one-and-a-half' years.